5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Haswell-Broadwell_Ventura.md

 > Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
 But keep in mind that this was written for real Macs so certain issues don't affect Wintel machines.

 ### Disclaimer
 This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
 It is not a comprehensive configuration guide.
-Please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
+Please refrain from using the "report issue" function to seek individualised assistance for fixing your config.
 Such issue reports will be closed immediately!

 ## Precautions and Limitations
 This is what you need to know before attempting to install macOS Ventura on unsupported systems: